jddunn/jddunn.github.io/_posts/projects/tenets.md

 ### Ranking / similarity

 BM25 is a probabilistic ranking algorithm that scores documents for relevancy.
 Since code files vary from 10 to 10,000+ lines, length shouldn't bias relevance *too* much.
-BM25 adds term saturation (diminishing returns for repeated terms) and document length normalization.
+BM25 adds term saturation (diminishing returns for repeated terms) and document length normalization, making it a superior choice over tf-idf.

 Code is inherently redundant.
-A test file with 50 instances of `assert response.status == 200` shouldn't dominate searches for "response".
-BM25's term saturation prevents this.
+A test file with 50 instances of `assert response.status == 200` shouldn't dominate searches for "response", of course.

-We also support TF-IDF with sparse cosine similarity (saves 10x memory over dense vectors), but BM25 is objectively better for information retrieval.
-The weird thing is TF-IDF is everywhere - scikit-learn defaults to it, Elasticsearch did until recently.
-BM25 requires tuning two parameters (k1 and b) and the math looks scarier, so people stick with "good enough" TF-IDF even though papers since the 90s show BM25 winning.
+We also support TF-IDF with sparse cosine similarity (saves 10x memory over dense vectors), but BM25 is recommended.

-No stemming or lemmatization, normalizing text so all word forms become base words only; the difference between `summary()` method and `Summary()` class, or `summarize` method versus `summarized` var matters greatly in code, not so much in something like academic research.
+We purposefully exclude stemming / lemmatization, which is normalizing text so all word forms become base words only.
+This is because the difference between `summary()` method and `Summary()` class, or `summarize` method versus `summarized` var matters greatly in code, not so much in something like academic research (which tenets would have to be reconfigured to support better).
+Sentence transformers in optional ML embeddings path would be the best way, given it can differentiate but also still matches them closely in vector space.
+Exact matches (capitalization) impacts rankings as well.

+**All that in mind, the tip when using tenets is to be clear with your variable names, casings, and make absolutely zero typos (unlike interacting with LLMs).**

 ## Code-Aware Tokenization

-Standard NLP tokenizers destroy code semantics.
-They see `getUserAuthToken` as one meaningless blob, missing that it's really `get`, `user`, `auth`, and `token`.
+Tenets has custom code-aware tokenizing.
+A standard NLP tokenizer would not maintain code understanding.
+They'd see `getUserAuthToken` as one meaningless blob, missing that it's really `get`, `user`, `auth`, and `token`.

 ```python
 # The problem we're solving